FAQs

 The Rural Data Central uses Census 2020 data where possible as these data reflect actual counts and not estimates.
 However, Census 2020 does not provide extensive social characteristics data.
 The ACS five-year estimates provide additional information to inform social, economic, and housing indicators in the Rural Data Central.

 Decennial census population data reflects a count of people during a given year while ACS data reflects an estimate based on data pooled over five years.
-As a result, even when the data overlaps the year of coverage, they will be different.
+As a result, even when the data overlaps the year of coverage, the data count or estimate may be different

 Only ACS’s five-year estimates provide data for all geographies.
-For example, the Data Portal would not contain estimates for small rural counties with fewer than 65,000 residents if ACS one-year estimates were consulted.
+For example, Rural Data Central would not contain estimates for small, rural counties with fewer than 65,000 residents if ACS one-year estimates were used.

 In many cases, estimates made at sub-county geographic levels involve very small populations.
 As a result, these sub-county level estimates may lack enough precision and information for statistical reliability.